Learn About Opening IRAs at Your Bank

 Other Retirement Savings Options

-In addition to your IRA you should open a retirement account through your job if they offer one.
+In addition to your IRA, you should open a retirement account through your job if they offer one.
 If you are self-employed there are retirement accounts available to you.
-You can open a SEP or KEOGH account for self employed people.
+You can open a SEP or KEOGH account for self-employed people.
 These accounts offer the same benefits as a 401(k) plan.
 When you are self-employed you are solely responsible to prepare for your retirement.

 Although you are required to pay into the social security system, you should not include social security as part of your retirement plans at this time.
-The social security system may not be in place when you retire, and you may not qualify for as many benefits as you are currently told in your social security benefit statement you receive.
-Additionally the retirement age may increase, and if you want to retire early, you will not be able to draw on your funds when you first retire.
+The social security system may not be in place when you retire, and you may not qualify for as many benefits as you are currently told in your social security benefits statement you receive.
+Additionally, the retirement age may increase, and if you want to retire early, you will not be able to draw on your funds when you first retire.